emecoding/EmeLib/EmeLib.lplib/README.md

 ## Description

-This is a [LibrePCB](https://librepcb.org) library!
-Just edit this file to add a description about it.
+This library is designed by 15 year old and is made to make arduino circuit designs easier with LibrePCB!

 ## License